Van-Nostrand/menu-updater-app/readme.md

 This will be used to create, edit and delete menu items in a restaurant database

+CURRENT TODO
+- add schema for spirits, cocktails, and non-alcoholic
+- build interfaces for them

 mongoadmin
 fixie6187kida
 "serverKey" : "jcZWLiFUfrKv/Dnxr/4iu4iIHhA="